-If you’re someone Halifax who likes to bike—in any way, shape or form, cycling infrastructure and advocacy can make it easier and more comfortable for you.
-Even if you’re comfortable on the roads—everyone should be able to feel safer while cycling in Halifax.
+If you’re someone in Halifax who likes to bike—in any way, shape, or form—cycling infrastructure and advocacy can make it easier and more comfortable for you.
+Even if you’re personally comfortable on the roads already, not everyone shares that experience, and everyone should be able to feel safe and comfortable while cycling in Halifax.

-Advocating means convincing government officials (e.g. councillors, mayors, politicians, HRM staff) to support laws or policies that support your cause, and to vote against those that are harmful to your cause.
+Advocating means convincing government officials (e.g. city councillors, mayors, politicians, HRM planning staff) to support, spending priorities, infrastructure projects, laws or policies that support your cause, and to vote against those that are harmful to your cause.

 Advocacy is about relationship building: relationships with politicians, with city staff, the media, the business community, neighbourhood groups, etc.

-The HCC aims to make cycling more accessible and people on bikes more visible in the HRM.
-Advocacy can be emailing, calling or communicating with groups and politicians.
-It can also include hosting events or fundraisers for the HCC.
-Send us an email to email@example.com if you’re interested in planning an event or fundraiser with us.
+We aim to make cycling more accessible and people on bikes more visible in the HRM.
+That’s why we advocate for high-quality cycling infrastructure and a more equitable city where all residents have access to what they need.
+Advocacy can be emailing, calling or meeting with groups and politicians.
+It can also include hosting events or fundraisers to support the Halifax Cycling Coalition.
+Send us an email to firstname.lastname@example.org if you’re interested in planning an event or fundraiser with us.

-Cycling has clear mental and physical health benefits, promoting exercise and time outside.
-Cycling saves you gas money, provides transport for those who can’t afford a car, and is more convenient than the bus.
+Cycling has proven mental and physical health benefits, promoting exercise and time outside.
+Cycling saves you gas money, saves time during rush hour, provides transport for those who can’t afford a car, and is more convenient than the bus.

 However, being on a bike means you’re on the streets and you’re involved in traffic—and potentially enforcement.
 Policing and enforcement disproportionately impact Black and Indigenous people in Halifax.
-Having a bike-accessible city is not about traffic laws and enforcement—it’s about building infrastructure that supports cyclists–and begins within communities.
-At HCC, the bike is a tool for justice and accessibility—not just another vehicle in the street.
+Having a bike-accessible city is not about traffic laws and enforcement because these methods disproportionately burden Black and Indigenous residents—it’s about building infrastructure that provides physical protection for people who cycle—and begins within communities.
+At the Halifax Cycling Coalition, we believe a bike is a tool for justice and accessibility—not just another vehicle in the street.

-– know how your voice supports the issue you’re advocating for fits into the overall landscape
+– know how your voice supports the issue you’re advocating for and fits into the overall landscape

-– research what’s already been done and know what legislation already exists
+– research what’s already been done and know what policies and plans already exists

 – use your inside connections as well as outside strategies

-– listen to the concerns of opponents and provide counter-arguments don’t waste your energy on people who are strongly anti-bike
+– listen to the concerns of opponents and provide counter-arguments don’t waste your energy on people who are strongly anti-cycling

 – clear (e.g. identify demands, goals, and reasons)